Overview

 Light availability is one of the primary drivers for photosynthesis in the ocean.
 As depth increases, light availability decreases and photosynthetic rates decline (Webb 2021).
 The ocean can be coarsely divided into three depth zones characterized by how much light they receive (NOAA, n.d.):

 Coastal ocean depth at a given location depends on seafloor bathymetry, the tidal cycle, and storm surges from extreme events.
 While bathymetric changes for a given location typically only occur on a larger geologic time scale, the tidal cycle and storm surges have more short-term impacts on depth.
 The tidal influence on depth varies by location.
 For example, the Bay of Fundy in Nova Scotia is home to the largest tides in the world, with a 14.5 metre depth difference between high and low tide at the head of the bay (Bundy et al. 2014).
-On the eastern shore of the Province, the tidal range is closer to 1-2 meters (Bundy et al. 2014).
+On the eastern shore of the Province, the tidal range is closer to 1 - 2 metres (Bundy et al. 2014).
 Storm surges and wind-driven waves from extreme weather events in Nova Scotia can add an additional 2 meters or more of depth in the short term (Canada 2022; Boyer 2003).

 Ocean depth can be measured in a variety of ways.
 Sonar (SOund NAvigation and Ranging) uses sound waves (NOAA 2023a), while lidar (LIght Detection and Ranging) uses lasers to create high-resolution images of the seafloor (NOAA 2023b).
 Many oceanographic sensors can measure depth using a pressure sensor.
 Pressure is recorded and then converted to depth using sensor software (e.g., InnovaSea 2016).